dylanljones/pyrekordbox/INSTALLATION.md

 The last two steps are only required if the first step is not sufficient.

-After replacing the DLL files SQLCipher-databases can be unlocked via the normal `sqlite3` package by providing a key via the `PRAGMA key='db-key'` SQL statement:
+After replacing the DLL files SQLCipher-databases can be unlocked via the normal `sqlite3` package:
 ````python
 import sqlite3